LeikRad/CSLP/README.md

 The results can be found in the results.txt for the intra-encoder and the results-hybrid for the hybrid-encoder.

 If you wish to reproduce these files run IntraEncodeBatch.out HybridEncoderBatch.out.

+### Deliverable 6

+The results can be found in the report, but a shell script "ResultBatch.sh" is provided to replicate the inputs of the tests automatically.
+The requirements are the compiled versions of the updated code (CMake/make should only compile this as the previous deliverables are commented out to avoid confusion.) and the requirements of the shell script that it warns about on startup.